 In this guide, we’ll walk you through the basics of bookkeeping: what it is, why it matters, and how to start doing it yourself.

 Bookkeeping is the process of tracking all of your company’s financial transactions, usually by entering them into accounting software or a physical set of “books.”
 It lets you see exactly where your business is spending money, where your revenue is coming from, and which tax deductions you’ll be able to claim.

-We’ll start with our four favorite reasons.
+We’ll start with our five favorite reasons.

 We’re making it sound easier than it is.
 When you’re stuck in the minutiae of reconciling your transactions, this won’t feel like “seven easy steps”.

 But for the sake of explaining the basics of bookkeeping, here are the first seven steps you’ll need to walk through to get your bookkeeping machine humming.

 The first step to mastering your business finances is pretty simple: get a business bank account and separate your business and personal expenses.

 Why?
 Liability is one big reason.
 If you’re running a corporation or an LLC and there isn’t sufficient distance between your personal and business finances, there’s a chance that you could be held personally liable for any debts incurred by your business.